Gabaldonlab/haplotypo/README.md

-This repository has the Haplotypo.
+This repository contains the Haplotypo pipeline.

-This pipeline is still under development.

-Haplotypo aims to do read mapping and variant calling on phased genomes, without loosing phasing information.
-In the end the corrected haplotypes are provided.

-The different scripts represent:
+HaploTypo is a pipeline suited to map variants into haplotypes in genetic variation analyses.
+After mapping and variant calling on a phased reference genome, HaploTypo infers the haplotype correspondence for each heterozygous variant.
+It also generates two independent FASTA files for each reconstructed haplotype.

+Scripts contained in this repository:
 1) mapping.py -> pipeline for read mapping with BWA-MEM
 2) var_calling.py -> pipeline for SNP calling using one of the programs: GATK, bcftools or freebayes
 3) VCFcorr_alleles.py -> script for to find the correspondence of SNPs between the two haplotypes and output a corrected VCF (only SNPs that actually belong to this haplotype)